✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 • Official US guidance: don’t buy tickets until the visa is issued.

-• The DS-160 asks for intended dates — honest estimates are expected.
+• The DS-160 asks for intended dates — honest estimates are expected, and a plan that later moves is normal.

 TWO ORDERS, TWO OUTCOMESRISKY ORDERBuy tickets firstmoney committedWait for interviewdates may slipDelay or refusalfees & fare lossSAFE ORDERInterview firstnothing at riskVisa issuedpassport backThen buy ticketsbook with certainty